magma-labs/BrightCoders/cohort/ago-18/selection-process/README.md

 ## Required skills
 Num     | Skill     | Description
 ----    |---        |---
-1       | English level         | A1 (Breakthrough)
+1       | English               | Level A1: Breakthrough
 2       | Cultural fit          |
+3       | Technical             | Intermediate web programing level (HTML+CSS+JS)and ability to analyze and resolve problems based on logical deductions and expressing them using a programming language
-3       | Technical             | Understanding of algorithms and data structures, 4       | Willingness to learn  | Desire, readiness and passion to keep learning
+4       | Willingness to learn  | Desire, readiness and passion to keep learning

 ## Step 1 Registration